 Then there's Michael the archangel, patron saint of police officers, military, mariners, paratroopers, EMTs, the Greek Air Force, knights, swordsmiths and grocers.

 It's said Satan and his various minions greatly fear Mother Mary.
 The rosary is the strongest weapon a prayerful person has in their arsenal.

 David slew Goliath with a pebble and a slingshot (actually easier than it sounds).

-Guan Yin.
-Seriously, she's probably the most insanely awesome depiction of a badass pacifist to have ever existed.
+Buddhism: Guan Yin.
+Seriously, he/she's probably the most insanely awesome depiction of a badass pacifist to have ever existed.

 Taken literally in Mugen, where she works like the F1 button, but on steroids.
 By that, we mean she can take down nearly any character, even god-tiered ones such as Chuck Norris.
 There have been several versions of her, with varying cheapness for each version.

 French-Canadian lumberjack Joseph Montferrand (1802-1864), known in English as "Big Joe Mufferaw", is a legend in the Ottawa Valley for his strength and skill.
 (The court house in Gatineau, Quebec, is named after him.)
 Two verifiable stories are that he knocked out the boxing champion of Canada with one blow in a fight and that one night he single-handedly beat up as many as 150 Irishmen who ambushed him on the Chaudi�res bridge.
 Subsequent stories (and a song by Stompin' Tom Connors) attribute such feats as putting out a forest fire between Arnprior and Renfrew while in Smiths' Falls (38 miles away) by spitting at it, and driving a log raft down the rapids-strewn Ottawa River from Mattawa to Ottawa (a distance of over 250 miles) in a single day.